Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 - Are as likely to be female as male

-- Have a 30 percent chance of having inflammatory bowel disease, such as ulcerative colitis
+- Are more likely to have inflammatory bowel disease, such as ulcerative colitis

 Autoimmune pancreatitis can cause a variety of complications.